 Our specialists are able to treat a wide range of eye disorders in children.
 These include strabismus, congenital cataracts, glaucoma, and malfunction of the eye itself.
 They are also able to perform eye screening for prematurely born babies

-Strabismus, or lazy eye, or squints, is a vision condition in which a person can not align both eyes simultaneously under normal conditions.
+Strabismus, or lazy eye, or squints, is a vision condition in which a person cannot align both eyes simultaneously under normal conditions.
 Depending on the severity of the strabismus, our experts are able to treat both children and adults through prescribed spectacles or surgery.

 Neuro-ophthalmology concerns visual disorders that relate to the nervous system.
 This includes loss of sight due to injury to the brain or the optic nerves which transmits visual signals from the eyes to the brain

 Cataract surgery is a procedure to remove the lens of your eye and, in most cases, replace it with an artificial lens.
-Cataract surgery (phacoemulsification or phaco) is used to treat the clouding of the normally clear lens of your eye (cataract).
+Cataract surgery (phacoemulsification or “phaco”) is used to treat the clouding of the normally clear lens of your eye (cataract).
 Our experts are able to provide multi-focal intraocular lenses (IOL) which not only improve your long distance vision but also decrease your dependence on using glasses to read.

-Glaucoma is largely an invisible disease that is caused by the build up of pressure inside the eye.
-If the pressure is not reduced then it can result in the patient becoming blind.
+Glaucoma is largely an invisible disease that is caused by the build-up of pressure inside the eye.
+If the pressure is not reduced, then it can result in the patient becoming blind.
 Depending on its severity, our specialists are able treat this through prescription eye drops, laser surgery or microsurgery.

-Refractive Surgery using Femtosecond Laser and LASIK
+Refractive Surgery using Femtosecond Laser, LASIK and CLEAR